FACTS ABOUT BALSAMIC VINEGAR

 FACTS ABOUT OLIVE OIL

 Olives that are crushed within 24 hours of picking will generally produce a higher grade of extra virgin olive oil.
+Our supplier is Ultra-Premium Certified which means the standards of our products are the best in the world.

 There are many grades of olive oil in the market today.